openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `iat`: REQUIRED (number).
 Integer for the time at which the key attestation was issued using the syntax defined in [@!RFC7519].
   * `exp`: REQUIRED (number).
 Integer for the time at which the key attestation and the key(s) it is attesting expire, using the syntax defined in [@!RFC7519].
   * `attested_keys` : REQUIRED.
 Array of attested keys from the same key storage component using the syntax of JWK as defined in [@!RFC7517].
-  * `key_type` : OPTIONAL.
+  * `key_storage_type` : OPTIONAL.
 Case sensitive string that asserts the key storage component of the keys attested in the `attested_keys` parameter.
 This specification defines initial values in (#keyattestation-keytypes).
   * `user_authentication` : OPTIONAL.
 Array of case sensitive strings that assert the authentication methods allowed to access the private keys from the `attested_keys` parameter.
 This specification defines initial values in (#keyattestation-auth).
   * `apr` : OPTIONAL.
 Array of case sensitive strings that assert attested resistance to specified attack potentials for the given keys.
 The string values contain URNs that identify the given attack potentials.
   * `nonce`: OPTIONAL.
 String that represents a nonce provided by the Issuer to proof that a key attestation was freshly generated.